maybuzz/browser-technologies-1819/README.md

 This application is functional in many ways.
 Users can create different types of lists; grocery lists, to-do lists, you name it.
 Tasks can be added and crossed off, even deleted.

 #### Usable
 The json database makes it possible to add new lists and items and save them for later.
 With javascript on, localStorage will even save checked checkboxes.
 This way users can use the app for real and come back at any time to cross more things off their list.
+Checked items will cross through, this is good user feedback.
+I think it makes it feel like a real list.

 #### Pleasurable
 I think this app could be very pleasurable.
 It's very simple.
 Works al the time.
 No passwords, no logins.
 Just simple forms and checkboxes.
 Maybe with some more features, user feedback and animations it would be even better.